 Ladner was created as a fishing village on the banks of the Fraser River.
-It is a part of the Municipality of Delta, British Columbia, as well as a suburb of Vancouver.
+It is a part of the City of Delta, British Columbia, as well as a suburb of Vancouver.
 Ladner was Incorporated as a Municipality of Delta in 1879.
 Ladner was named after the European settlers Thomas and William Ladner, who began large fishing and farming operations in 1868.
 There once was a ferry that sailed from Captains Cove in Ladner across the river to Richmond.
-Now, since 1959 there is the George Massey Tunnel which provides the necessary transportation across the river.
-Ladner, along with the southern community called Tsawwassen, make up the section of South Delta.
+Now, since 1959 there is the George Massey Tunnel that provides the necessary transportation route across the river.
+Ladner, along with the southern community known as Tsawwassen, make up the section of South Delta.

-The model of government in Ladner is the Delta Municipal Council that is led by a Mayor and six Councillors.
+The model of government in Ladner is the City of Delta Council that is led by a Mayor and six Councillors.
 Also, there is an elected school board.
 South Delta, which includes Ladner, is governed by an independent, where as North Delta’s seat is held by the B.C.
 Liberal Party.

 Ladner, as part of Delta, has flat and fertile land, which has made it one of the most important agricultural areas in the Metro Vancouver area due to the Agricultural Land Reserve regulation preserving the land for agricultural use.
 Ladner’s sister city is Mangalore, India.